WHAT IS AN OTA?

 - OTAs emphasizes engaging a diverse range of technology suppliers of all sizes, casting a wider net for capturing ideas and innovations

 - OTAs enable faster contracting through long-term agreements between industry and Government that establish baseline terms and conditions (with the flexibility for negotiated modifications on a project-by-project basis)

 The OT authority consortium enterprise is good government in action—the competition it promotes between large, traditional R&D providers, academic institutions, and small and nontraditional suppliers drives innovation across the entire US economy.

 The Basket Provision is another innovative acquisition tool that can be employed within OT-based Consortia.
-It is not uncommon for industry to propose technology development projects that cannot go forward due to a lack of available funding at the time the source selection decisions are made, despite being deemed valuable by the Government.
-It is also possible that proposed technology development projects may be valid and approved, but not necessary to accomplish immediate Government needs.
-In such cases, approved proposals can be held in an “electronic basket” for two or more years.
-This allows for subsequent award of the previously approved proposal in the event of emerging urgent needs, interest in the proposal by a different funding sponsor, end-of-year sweep-up funds or subsequent year funding availability.
-The provision also eliminates costly, time-consuming start-from-scratch responses to new requirements or funding opportunities.
+It is not uncommon for industry to propose technology development projects that cannot go forward due to a lack of available funding at the time the source selection decisions are made, despite being deemed valuable by the government.
+It is also possible that proposed technology development projects may be valid and approved, but not necessary to accomplish immediate government needs.
+In such cases, approved proposals can be held in an “electronic basket” for two years.
+This allows for a subsequent award of the previously-approved proposal in the event of emerging urgent needs, interest in the proposal by a different funding sponsor, end-of-year sweep-up funds or subsequent year funding availability.
+The provision also eliminates costly, time-consuming, start-from-scratch responses to new requirements or funding opportunities.

 The basket provision benefits industry by:

 - Increasing the chances that their proposal effort will not be in vain, even if it does not result in immediate work.